SocketCluster/socketcluster/README.md

 ### API changes

+**1 May 2015** (v2.2.6)

+- SocketCluster client - Renamed 'ready' event to 'status' - The word 'ready' falsely implies that the event is only triggered once when the socket initializes for the first time - But it may in fact be triggered multiple times in case of a reconnect.
+The word 'status' is more accurate.

 **29 April 2015** (v2.2.4)

 - All timeout and interval values provided to SocketCluster constructor now have to be in milliseconds instead of seconds.